IStip forges strong partnerships with schools to provide meaningful induction of the highest quality.

-Appropriate Bodies have oversight of the induction processes and procedures within their schools, and their remit and responsibilities are defined by Sections 135A, 135B and 141C(1)(b) of the Education Act 2002 and associated Education (Induction Arrangements for School Teachers) (England) Regulations 2012, and the current DfE guidance Induction for newly qualified teachers (England) 2012, revised 2013.
+Appropriate Bodies have oversight of the induction processes and procedures within their schools, and their remit and responsibilities are defined by Sections 135A, 135B and 141C(1)(b) of the Education Act 2002 and The Education (Coronavirus) (School Teachers’ Qualifications, Induction, Inspection Arrangements, Etc) (Amendment) Regulations 2021 and the current DfE guidance Induction for Early Career Teachers (England), revised March 2021.

-IStip acts as the Appropriate Body in respect of NQT induction and carries out the statutory duties associated with that role in accordance with the above regulations and accompanying statutory guidance for NQTs employed in schools in membership of one of the following associations:
+IStip acts as the Appropriate Body in respect of ECT induction and carries out the statutory duties associated with that role in accordance with the above regulations and accompanying statutory guidance for ECTs employed in schools in membership of one of the following associations:

 - The Society of Heads;